antmd/MailPluginManager/README.markdown

 * Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.
 * Parse company Name from the Get Info string of info.plist
 * Update remote file URLs
+* Add real version information to the uuids file for system, mail and message.

 #### Manager Interface